paragkatkar/katacoda-scenarios-1/understanding-graphql-using-imbob/step5.md

 that will fire the event, `onEventAdded` on the server side.
 This event will be published by the `onEventAdded` subscription we registered to in the last step, Step 4.

-Copy the following GraphQL `mutation` declaration into the new tab pane and then click the execute arrow in the GraphQL Playground UI.
+**Task 3:** Copy the following GraphQL `mutation` declaration into the new tab pane and then click the execute arrow in the GraphQL Playground UI.

 `